3-night Explorer Cruise

-Once back on board, you will sail around the striking Naviti and Soso Bay, dining on delicious lunchtime bites before stopping off at the chiefly village of Soso.
+Once back on board, dining on delicious lunchtime bites before stopping off at the chiefly village of Soso.
 Here you’ll be welcomed in traditional Fijian fashion with a kava ceremony, before a lovely tour through the charming village.
 Later in the afternoon you will enjoy a presentation on the local history and legends of early Yasawan life, and – if you’re lucky – a village elder will tell you their own tales.

 Dinner will be served back on the Fiji Princess, with flavoursome cocktail served on the sun deck, and a brilliant Indian Thali buffet dinner in the dining saloon.
 Afterwards the night will turn into a Bollywood extravaganza, so grab an outfit from the fancy dress box and join in with the lively Bollywood dancing, or watch a colourful Bollywood film on the big screen.

 As Sunday is the day of rest in Fiji, today is a quiet day for unwinding and enjoying the views.
 Begin the day with an aromatic coffee and a morning swim, before joining in with a village church service – the joyous ambience and beautiful singing is a very humbling experience.